dhelkey/cpq_tools/README.md

 # Using CPQ Tools Without Installation

 This document explains how to use the `cpq_tools` package without installing it, by dynamically adding its path to the Python environment.

+'cpq_tools' may also be installed by manually downloading the ZIP file directly from GitHub and running the following code:

+'''

 ## Method